Have Questions?

 740-297-4726

-Pinnacle Treatment Ctr OH IV has been offering addiction care and rehabilitation services to people who live in the Zanesville area.
+Pinnacle Treatment Ctr OH IV has been offering addiction care and rehabilitation services to people who live in the Zanesville, OH. area.
 Today, Pinnacle Treatment Ctr OH IV offers services like cognitive/behavior therapy, vocational rehabilitation services, trauma therapy, individual psychotherapy, brief intervention approach, motivational interviewing and others in line with its philosophy of following rehabilitation treatments that work best to help people achieve sobriety.

 This addiction treatment program also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - long term treatment facilities, inpatient detox centers, outpatient counseling, inpatient rehab centers, short term rehab programs and others.